-Command Default Client-to-client route reflection is enabled by default; when a route reflector is configured, the route reflector reflects routes from a client to other clients.
+- Syntax Description This command has no arguments or keywords. - Defaults Client-to-client route reflection is enabled by default; when a route reflector is configured, the route reflector reflects routes from a client to other clients.

 Command History Release Modification 11.1 This command was introduced.
 12.0(7)T Address family configuration mode support was added.
 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
-12.28X This command is supported in the Cisco IOS Release 12.2SX train.
+12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
 Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.
-Cisco IOS XE Release 3.8S This command was modified.
-The all keyword was added.